astronomer/astro-docs/enterprise/v0.25/04_deploy/04_deploy-nfs.md

 ## Enable NFS Volume Storage

-NFS Volume deployment must be explicitly enabled on Astronomer by a System Admin.
+NFS volume deployment must be explicitly enabled on Astronomer by a System Admin.
 To enable it, update your `config.yaml` file with the following values:

 ```yaml
 houston: